robcrock/lift-logs/README.md

 [x] Optimistically update the UI
 [x] The list should display the user name
 [x] Create a select for the lift type
+[x] Consolidate components
-[ ] Consolidate components and update the form to be a Shadcn/ui form [ ] Create a table to display lift data
+[ ] Update the form to be a Shadcn/ui form
+[ ] Create a table to display lift data
 [ ] Improve the design for bench press entries
 [ ] Improve the design of the lift list